GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

    - Have Gemini help you to add business logic using test-driven development guidelines.
 - Challenge 4: Build, deploy, and test
    - Build and deploy the updated Quotes app to Cloud Run and test the endpoint.
+- Challenge 5: Enhancing the Quotes app with GenAI
+   - Use Google's GenAI capabilities to enhance the application.

 ## Prerequisites